School Improvement Bond 2014-2020

-- Design and construct a new K-6 elementary school in the Gladden Farms area to expand the capacity of the District, relieving enrollment pressures on other schools.
+- Designed, constructed, and opened Gladden Farms Elementary School, a Code To The Future Computer Science Immersion School, fall 2016, serving preK-6.
+Opened to expand the capacity of the District, relieving enrollment pressures on other schools.

-- Purchase classroom technology to ensure students and teachers have a 21st century learning environment that inspires them to achieve academic and personal excellence.
-All students and teachers have access to assigned mobile devices as of August 2017 making a 1:1 learning environment.
-Learn more.
+- Purchased classroom technology to ensure students and teachers have a 21st-century learning environment that inspires them to achieve academic and personal excellence.
+Through the Engage project, all students and teachers have access to assigned mobile devices providing a 1:1 learning environment.

 - New School & Facility Construction $67.6 million